pure-data/externals-howto/README.rst

     void pd_error(void object*, char *fmt, ...);

-Writes a C-string as an error-message to the Pd-console.
+Writes a C string as an error message to the Pd console.
-The error message is associated with the object that emitted it, so you can <kbd>Control</kbd>-Click the error message to highlight the object (or find it via the Pd-menu *Find->Find last error*)
+The error message is associated with the object that emitted it, so you can <kbd>Control</kbd>-Click the error message to highlight the object (or find it via the Pd menu *Find->Find last error*)

 The `object` must point to your instance.